salil0001/algorithm-visualizer/README.md

-# pesto-capstone-project
+# Algorithm-Visualizer.
-this project is in vanilla DOM
+This project is in vanilla JS, HTML/CSS.

-No third party CSS library used
+No third party CSS library used.

-Any Questiones or Queries: salil0001@hotmail.com
+Any Questiones or Feedback: salil0001@hotmail.com

+This Project has been hosted on [https://pesto-capstone-salil.netlify.app/](https://pesto-capstone-salil.netlify.app/)